jasonmpittman/100-days-of-alife-code/r1-log.md

 ### D14R1
 Worked on boolean CA and simple graphical L-system.
 Boolean ca just needs rules and L-System needs to compute final string for the turtle to eat.

+### D15R1
+Decided that manually retweeting on the #100DaysOfCode hashtag was an opportunity for automation.
+Programmed a python retweet bot that catches the hashtag and randomly selects a response.